johnnovak/gridmonger/sphinx-docs/source/advanced-editing.rst

 .. note::

-    A cell cannot be both a link source and a destination, so you cannot create things like chain-linked teleport cells or multi-level staircases.
+    A cell cannot be both a link source and a destination at the same time, so you cannot create things like chain-linked teleport cells or multi-level staircases.
+Furthermore, with the exception of multiple teleport sources linking to the same destination, links can only be created between exactly two cells.
-    Furthermore, links can only be created between exactly two cells.
-So, for instance, you cannot have two teleport sources that are linked to the same destination cell.
-Likewise, you cannot have a teleport source that is linked to multiple destinations (e.g. for teleports that would take the player to a randomly chosen location).

     All these constraints are enforced at link creation time: if either the source or the destination cell is already part of a link, those links will be severed before creating the new one.
+Teleport destination is the only cell type that will preserve the links to its previous source cells when being linked to a new teleport source.

 .. rst-class:: style3